nightw/gce-mongodb-demo/README.md

 - Google Compute Engine startup scripts
 - Google Compute Engine instance labeling for discovery purposes
 - A very basic Puppet server
-- A simple Puppet module to manage egy MongoDB replicaset with auto-join to the cluster
+- A simple Puppet module to manage a MongoDB replicaset with auto-joining new nodes to the cluster

 ## Disclaimer

-This project is only meant as an example showcasing how easily you can run a dinamically scaling MongoDB replicaset in Google Compute Engine using very little code and configuration.
+This project is only meant as an example showcasing how easily you can run a dinamically scaling MongoDB replicaset in Google Compute Engine using little code and configuration.

-Security, extendability and flexibility was **NOT** really considered, becasue it is just a simple demo project.
+Security, extendability, error handling and flexibility was **NOT** really considered, becasue it is just a simple demo project.
 Please **DO NOT** use it directly without modifications for managing **production deployments** of MongoDB!
+In fact I simply advise you against running an autoscaling MongoDB replicaset in production in general, since it only boosts read performance and may have very serious, not expected side effects.
+So really consider this project only a showcase for Google Compute Engine autoscaling with startup scripts and Puppet added to the mix.

 ## Prerequisites